 \end{theorem}

-\begin{proof} \quad The SoftPlus function is Lipschitz, hence using the same analysis as in (Appendix \ref{villani_condition}), we can claim that for $\lambda > \lambda_{c}$ the loss function in Definition \ref{def:sgd} with SoftPlus activations is a Villani function (and hence confining, by definition).
+\begin{proof} \quad The SoftPlus function is Lipschitz and using the same analysis as in Appendix \ref{villani_condition}, we can claim that for $\lambda > \lambda_{c}$ the loss function in section \ref{def:sgd} with Softplus activations is a Villani function (and hence confining, by definition).
 The result can then be read off using Corollary 3.3 in \cite{weijie_sde}.\end{proof}